ivanalayan15/JuanFi/README.md

 /system script add dont-require-permissions=no name= monthlyincome owner=admin policy=ftp,reboot,read,write,policy,test,password,sniff,sensitive,romon source="0";
 ```

-Put on the on login script (with telegram support) please change accordinly with your hotspot folder(hex or haplite)
+Put on the on login script (with telegram support) please change accordingly with your hotspot folder(hex or haplite)

 ```bash
 ### enable telegram notification, change from 0 to 1 if you want to enable telegram
 :local isTelegram 0;